avivharuzi/sharknado-media-server/README.md

 # Sharknado Media Server

-Sharknado a personal media server with website to access the media.
+Sharknado a personal media server with a website to access the media.

-> This project made for presonal use so there is a lot of things that still missing if you like this project let me know maybe it can be grow more than it is.
+> This project made for personal use so there is a lot of things that still missing if you like this project let me know maybe it can be grown more than it is.

 ## Stack